-Form #E-5

-Board or State A ssociation
+Board or State As sociation

 Address City State Zip

-Response t o Grievance Commit tee Request for I nformation
+Response to Grievance Commit tee Request for I nformation

 To the Grievance Committee of the

-Board or State A ssociation
+Board or State As sociation

 Filed , 20

-Complainant(s) Re espondent(s)
+Complainant(s) R espondent(s)

+in a matter of alleged violation of the Code of Ethics or other members ship duty as set forth in the bylaws of this Board.

+Respondent(s) replies and substantiates such n reply by the following att ached statement: -

-in a matter of alleged violation of the Co Respondent(s) replies and substantiates s This is true and correct to the best knowledge, the statements contained in this R uch reply by the following at tached statement:
+This is true and correct to the best knowled belief, the statements contained in this Repl ge and belief of the unders nt to the best of my (our) knowledge and

-Boards or Associations of REALTORS wh bership in the preceding three (3) years:
+Boards or Associations of Realtors where e I hold or have held memb ership in the preceding three (3) years:

-I understand that, if found in violatic on of the Code of Ethics or r other membership du ity, a respondent will be assessed an
+I understand that, if found in violation of the Code of Ethics or other membership du ity, a respondent will be assessed an

 administrative processing fee of .

 Respondent(s):

 Type/Print Name Signature

-Addres S
+Address

 Phone Email

 Type/Print Name Signature

-Addres S
+Address

 Phone Email